yanglt7/DataStructure/README.md

-# Exercise
-C、DataStructure、Python
-Here's some code I've practiced.
+# Here's some code I've practiced.